willros/fraggler/README.md

 ## CLI Tool
-### Fraggler analyze
+### `fraggler area` and `fraggler peak`

 #### Usage
-To generate peak area reports and a peak table for all input files, use the `fraggler analyze` command followed by the required positional arguments and any optional flags.
+To generate peak area reports and a peak table for all input files, use the `fraggler area` or `fraggler peak` command followed by the required positional arguments and any optional flags.

 - If not specified, fraggler finds peaks agnostic in the `fsa file`.
 To specifiy custom assays with certain peaks and intervals, the user can add a .csv file to the `--custom_peaks` argument.
 The csv file MUST have the following shape: